Plutonomicon/plutarch-plutus/docs/DEVGUIDE.md

 > **NOTE**: The following information is almost never necessary with the existence of `pconstant`.
 Refer to [constant building](./GUIDE.md#constants) and [`PConstant`/`PLift`](./GUIDE.md#pconstant--plift) section of the Plutarch user guide.

 Often, you will need to build a Plutus core constant.
 You can do this using `Some` and `ValueOf`.
-Here's how `pcon PTrue` creates a Plutarch term that actually evaluates to a Plutus core constant representing a boolean-
+Here's how `pcon PTrue` creates a Plutarch term that actually evaluates to a Plutus core constant representing a boolean:

 ```haskell
 import qualified PlutusCore as PLC